gramophone-wp/Gramophone/.github/CONTRIBUTING.md

 ### Setting up

-- Set up clean WordPress installation
+- Set up clean WordPress installation or have an existing on at hand
 - Clone the theme in *wp-content/* folder and activate it
 - Import the [Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test) XML file